mickeytheq/ZoopDocs/docs/shared/instructions/Instructions.md

 ## Instruction – SCED metadata - extra token

 This instruction allows specifying the extraToken metadata used by the SCED mod to spawn additional action tokens for investigators.
-See [SCED metadata](../../tts/ScedMetadata.md) for further details.
 This instruction is only valid on investigator cards.
+See [SCED metadata](../../tts/ScedMetadata.md) for further details on metadata.

 Instruction key: ScedMetadataExtraToken